Birla Institute of Technology, Jaipur: Annual festivals

-Dandiya Raas is the traditional folk dance form of Gujarat, it is performed depicting scenes of Holi, and lila of Krishna and Radha.
+Dandiya Raas is the traditional folk dance form of Gujarat, it is performed depicting scenes of Holi, and lila of Radha and Krishna.
 It is the featured dance of Navratri evenings in Western India.
 During Navratri festival, BIT Mesra, Jaipur campus organises Dandiya Nights for students for better understanding of different cultures.

 Social cause

 On 8 March 2014 The Students of BIT Mesra, Jaipur Campus have organized a marathon "Run for Women's Pride" to mark International Women's Day.
 The event was co-sponsored by TimesPro.
 The marathon was organized to spread awareness about development of women in the country through education.
 About 500 students, people from different walks of life and TimesPro employees took part in it.

 Clubs and societies

 BIT Jaipur has many active clubs & societies which gives students the opportunity to showcase their talents in various extra Co Curricular activities.